 5. High Sierra Running Slow

 Fix: From the Finder’s menu, click on Go -> Applications.
-Now from Applications window, search for Activity Monitor.
-Check which apps are using your system resources and memory of computer the most.
+Now from the Applications window, search for Activity Monitor.
+Check which apps are using your system resources and memory of the computer the most.
 Force quit the apps which are taking up system resources for no reason.

 You can delete cache files to clear up the memory as well.
 To do that, follow the below steps:

 - Open Finder and now click on Go.

 - From the drop-down menu, click “Go To Folder”

 - Type ~/Library/Caches and press enter

 - Open all the folders and delete all the files from all the folders.

 Note: Just remove the content inside the folders, not the complete folders.

 Now, follow the same steps, just replace ~/Library/Caches to /Library/Caches